Threat Assessment Team

 If violence is occurring “right now” and you need immediate help call “911” or “0” for the college operator, to alert the Sheriff Deputy Officer on campus.

-If you would like to consult with a TAT member about a concern or issue contact any one of the team members above and they will be happy to talk with you.
-If you would prefer to use the online referral form you can click on the following link: Threat Assessment Referral PDF Form.
+If you would like to consult with a TAT member about a concern or issue contact any one of the team members above and they will be happy to talk with you or you can submit a Threat Assessment Referral Form.